networknt/light-doc/content/consumer/tls-connection.md

 draft: false
 ---

-Light platform supports One-Way SSL by default in the light-codegen and Two-Way SSL by updating service.yml to enabled.
+Light platform supports One-Way SSL by default in the light-codegen and Two-Way SSL by updating service.yml to enable.
 Unless you are using some old tools that doesn't support HTTPS, it is recommended to use at least One-Way SSL even in the develop phase so you don't have any suprise when release to test environment.

 ### TLS certificates

-There are four keystore files can be generated from light-codegen depending on config.json
+There are four keystore files can be generated from light-codegen depending on the config.json in model-config repository

 Here is an example.